 If an individual falsely claims to have one of these conditions in order to receive a medical marijuana card, they can be charged with a first-degree misdemeanor.

-To get medical marijuana legally, you must receive a certification from an approved physician and register with the state.
-Because medical marijuana is not covered by insurance, you will need to pay out-of-pocket for your certification exam, your registration card, and any marijuana you purchase.
+To obtain medical marijuana legally, you must receive a certification from an approved physician and register with the state.
+Because medical marijuana is not covered by insurance, you will need to pay out-of-pocket for your certification exam, your registration card, and any marijuana products you purchase.

 Patients can be removed from the registry if they are charged with a marijuana-related criminal offense.